sematext/docs/docs/logagent/installation-docker.md

 ## Installation for Docker

-Logagent is a general purpose log shipper.
 The Logagent Docker image is pre-configured for the log collection on container platforms.
 It runs as a tiny container on every Docker host and collects logs for all cluster nodes and their containers.
 All container logs are enriched with Kubernetes and Docker EE/Swarm metadata.

 See: [sematext/logagent](https://hub.docker.com/r/sematext/logagent/) on Docker Hub.

 ## Getting started

-To run Logagent you will need a Logs App Token.
+To ship logs to Sematext you will need a Logs App Token.
 If you don't have Logs Apps yet, you can [create Apps now](https://apps.sematext.com/ui/logs?action=SHOW_CREATE_LOGS).

-The [Logagent](https://sematext.com/logagent) docker container can be configured through the following environment variables:
+The Logagent container can be configured through the following environment variables:

 * **REGION**: Sematext Cloud region **US** or **EU** (default: US).
 The receiver URL will be set to EU/US default values.
 When using REGION, you don't need to set `LOGS_RECEIVER_URL` (see below).
 * **LOGS_RECEIVER_URL**: The URL of your Elasticsearch Endpoint _(defaults to Sematext Cloud US `https://logsene-receiver.sematext.com`)_.